- Clinical Assistant Professorship in 2016 at Chinese University of Hong Kong

-Gary Tse's Research page is detailed below:
+Tse's Research pages are detailed below:

 Tse's major preoccupation has been research into the pathophysiology of cardiac arrhythmogenesis.
 His work has led to the identification of novel mechanisms by which immunosuppressive, anti-lipidemic and anti-diabetic medications exert protective effects against adverse remodelling, and of electrophysiological substrates underlying cardiac arrhythmias.
 These pre-clinical findings have provided opportunities for translational application, improving risk stratification for patients suffering from rare cardiac ion channelopathies and common cardiovascular diseases.
-Tse served as the Principal Investigator of population-based studies into the epidemiology of Brugada syndrome, long QT syndrome, catecholaminergic polymorphic ventricular tachycardia, arrhythmogenic right ventricular dysplasia / cardiomyopathy, valvular heart disease, heart failure, myocarditis, diabetes mellitus, hypertension, stroke, gout and COVID-19.
+Tse serves as the Principal Investigator of population-based studies into the epidemiology of Brugada syndrome, long QT syndrome, catecholaminergic polymorphic ventricular tachycardia, arrhythmogenic right ventricular dysplasia / cardiomyopathy, ischaemic heart disease, valvular heart disease, heart failure, myocarditis, diabetes mellitus, hypertension, stroke, gout and COVID-19.
 His team established the international Brugada Electrocardiographic Indices Consortium and published multi-national studies into Brugada syndrome.
 From these projects, the team has successfully developed risk models to stratify patients who are at risk of adverse events and mortality.
 These models have been significantly improved by the application of cutting-edge machine learning algorithms that can extract details on latent interactions between risk variables.

 2016-present: Cardiac remodelling in cardio-metabolic disorders